-If you’re in security and haven’t delved much into threats related to cryptocurrency, you may want to reconsider your position.
+If you’re in cyber security and haven’t delved much into cyber threats related to cryptocurrency, you may want to reconsider your position.
 Regardless of how you feel about its practicality or potential bubble status, cryptocurrency is worth understanding because it’s not going away anytime soon.
 And, a lack of formal regulations or rules in the space has helped foster a ‘wild west’ sort of chaos—both for good and for bad.

 In no particular order, here's a brief set of topics for those looking to expand their cryptocurrency security knowledge.

 Most people have heard of Bitcoin, Ethereum, Ripple, and Litecoin, but what about the lesser known altcoins such as ICON, Civic, and Verge?
 There are hundreds of coins/tokens in the market space right now—even Kodak is throwing its hat in the ring—and acquiring them is not always a straightforward process.

 To purchase these altcoins, you must first find an exchange that will convert your currency to Bitcoin or Ethereum.
 From there, you have two options, 1) using an exchange or 2) using a mixer.
 Depending on the coin you want to purchase, you may need to transfer your coins from one exchange to another using the wallet addresses at each exchange.
 Exchanging is a reasonably simple process, but what makes it difficult is finding exchanges that are reputable and then managing disparate accounts on each one.